metasfresh/metasfresh-documentation/_installation_collection/EN/How_do_I_setup_the_metasfresh_stack_using_Docker.md

 **Purpose:** This installation is meant for evaluating the new webinterface of metasfresh.

 **Installation:**
+1. Have a Hostname (e.g. MYDOCKERHOST) you can resolve both on server and client
 1. [Install Docker](https://docs.docker.com/engine/installation/)
 1. [Install Docker Compose](https://docs.docker.com/compose/install/)
 1. Install metasfresh: